ishaanam/testnet_bitcoin_wallet/README.md

 - [bitcoinlib](https://github.com/1200wd/bitcoinlib)

 ### Running The Testnet Wallet
 The wallet recieves blocks and transactions in the background whenever the wallet is being used.
-Run interface.py to start the wallet.Dependencies: requests, base58, and mnemonic (all these can be installed using pip).
+Run cli.py to start the wallet.
+Dependencies: requests, base58, and mnemonic (all these can be installed using pip).

 ### Connecting to A Full Node
 You can modify the full node you connect to by using the `change node` command on the wallet and providing it with the full node you would like to connect to.